tota-dart/tota-website/pages/docs/deployment.md

 ## Host on Netlify

-Netlify offers a CDN, automatic HTTPS, continuous deployment, a pleasant UI and CLI tool, as well as a generous free plan.
+Netlify provides a global CDN, continuous deployment, automatic HTTPS, a pleasant UI and CLI tool, and quite a generous free plan.

 Learn how to [deploy to Netlify](/docs/deployment/netlify).